turtle96/taskell/docs/UserGuide.md

 Examples:
 * `list`<br>
 * `edit 2`<br>
-Edits the 2nd task in Taskell to ìread lord of the ringsî.
+Edits the 2nd task in Taskell to ‚Äúread lord of the rings‚Äù.

 #### Clearing all entries : `clear`
-Clear all entries in Taskell.<br>
+Clears all entries in Taskell.<br>
 Format: `clear`

 #### Exiting the program : `exit`